 With the support of Vikram Sarabhai, Bhabha laid the foundation for India’s notably successful space programme as well.
 Thanks to them, we were witness to the consolidation of a highly successful technological enterprise – so much so that developed countries couldn’t help but take note.

 Bhabha died on January 24, 1966.
 It was one of the saddest days for India and its scientific community.
 The next day, we all went to work.
 All the institutions under the Department of Atomic Energy were open that day.
-An eerie silence pervaded everywhere.
-Many wept openly.
+An eerie silence was everywhere; many wept openly.
 The sense of loss among the senior scientists was total.
 Everyone felt orphaned.
-The thoughts about Bhabha and his premature death brought a lump in our throat.
-And old timers feel the same way about the demolition of Mehrangir.
+The thoughts about Bhabha and his premature death brought a lump in our throat – and old timers feel the same way about the demolition of Mehrangir.

 The author is grateful to Reetesh Chaurasia, a scientific officer with the Department of Atomic Energy, for compiling the letters and photos from the TIFR Archives at a very short notice.